scalyr/scalyr-tool/README.md

 Complete argument list:

     scalyr timeseries-query [filter] [--function xxx] --start xxx [options...]
-        Just like numeric-query if `--no-createSummaries` is specified.
+        Just like numeric-query if `--no-create-summaries` is specified.
 Otherwise Scalyr will create a timeseries for you in the background.

     scalyr timeseries-query --timeseries <timeseriesid> --start xxx [options...]